philoteer/Hibuntu/README.md

 /sbin/iw dev mlan0 set power_save off
 ```
 Once you have a connection, you can add more stuff.
-For example, to add the xfce desktop and assorted programs including firefox, do:
+For example, to add the lxde desktop and assorted programs including firefox, do:
 ```
 sudo apt-get install task-lxde-desktop
 ```